U.S. banks make cool technology, realize it can be sold

 "Banks are often very reluctant to take other banks' technology," he said.
 "It's a combination of pride and concern about being dependent on a rival."

-Other U.S. banks including Bank of America Corp (BAC.N) and Citigroup (C.N) said they don't have a strong focus on selling internal technology.
+Other U.S. banks including Bank of America Corp and Citigroup said they don't have a strong focus on selling internal technology.

 To address this concern, big banks have formed consortiums to combat industry-wide problems that require cooperation, like cybersecurity.

-For instance, fraud management technology platform Early Warning, which is owned by Bank of America, BB&T, Capital One Financial Corp (COF.N) JPMorgan, PNC Financial Services Group Inc (PNC.N), U.S. Bank, and Wells Fargo & Co (WFC.N), has more than 2,300 clients.
+For instance, fraud management technology platform Early Warning, which is owned by Bank of America, BB&T, Capital One Financial Corp JPMorgan, PNC Financial Services Group Inc, U.S. Bank, and Wells Fargo & Co, has more than 2,300 clients.

-Clarient, a platform that stores client information and documents, was established by Barclays PLC (BARC.L), Bank of New York Mellon Corp (BK.N), Goldman, JPMorgan and State Street Corp (STT.N) in early 2015 and now has over 90 financial services clients.
+Clarient, a platform that stores client information and documents, was established by Barclays PLC, Bank of New York Mellon Corp, Goldman, JPMorgan and State Street Corp in early 2015 and now has over 90 financial services clients.

 Bank executives involved with these ventures say they are not yet generating profits because they are still at an early stage.
 While selling internal technology may one day be lucrative, banks just aren't there yet.

-Tim Gokey, chief operating officer at Broadridge Financial Solutions Inc (BR.N), which sells technology services to financial firms, said that while banks would like to create independent value through their technology, many for now are content with more cost-related benefits.
+Tim Gokey, chief operating officer at Broadridge Financial Solutions Inc, which sells technology services to financial firms, said that while banks would like to create independent value through their technology, many for now are content with more cost-related benefits.